JosieOnGit/Luniks/A Guide to Everything Luniks.md

 ## Lists
 Lastly, three lists are present: \
-- **List of historic events**: This list discusses the brief history of how modern Luniks came to be, going over where the timeline from our real world deviated and how Luniks quickly became habitable for modern human life.
+- **Lúniks Timeline**: This list discusses the brief history of how modern Luniks came to be, going over where the timeline from our real world deviated and how Luniks quickly became habitable for modern human life.
 - **List of notable names**: This list mentions various company names, that might frequently appear throughout all stories.
 - **List of notable people**: This folder has been extracted, and now serves as a diversion document that leads to the respective character lists of all the stories that have been made so far.